Editor's note: this article was originally published on September 20th 2020. It was revised and updated on November 6th 2025.

 Aerial imagery is one of the earliest forms of remote sensing.
-With origins in 1858, thanks to French balloonist Gaspard-Félix Tournachon, it has evolved from balloons and kites, to drones and airplanes.
+With origins in 1858, thanks to French balloonist Gaspard-Félix Tournachon, it's evolved from kites to stratospheric balloons, drones, and planes.

 If you’re looking for aerial imagery and need a refresher on what it is and where you can find it, you’ve come to the right place.